Vyral/base-template/_posts/2018-09-14-meet-andrea-pabody-our-newest-buyer-specialist.md

 Moving forward, she’s excited about this new venture and looks forward to helping you with buying, selling, or investing in real estate.

-If you’d like to know more about Andrea or message her on our website, you can check out her full profile here.
-You can also reach her by phone at (808) 386-8770.
+**If you’d like to know more about Andrea or message her on our website, you can check out her full profile [here](https://andrea.besthawaiirealestatesearch.com/){: target="_blank"}.** You can also reach her by phone at (808) 386-8770.

 If there’s anything else we can help you with, don’t hesitate to call or email us anytime.
 We’d love to help you.